 Here's how the process flow looks like for our example:

-This section of the document is the most crucial one: here, you will break down the process into all its steps, and for each one, you will provide all the information needed.
+Here, you will break down the process into steps, and for each one, you will provide all the information needed.

 Try to imagine that you are explaining this to someone who knows nothing about the process: after reading your instructions, they should be able to complete the process on their own.

 A good name for a step for example is in the format

 <operator> <action> <object of the action>.
 For example: "Employee downloads the Excel file".
 This is not a hard rule though, just make sure that the name clearly and concisely describes the step.

 In each step's description, you are free to add anything that you think will help explain it better: screenshots of the user interface, the schema of the data involved, etc.

 So far, you have described an ideal case where the operator has all the data they need, all systems work perfectly together, and the result is achieved.